Mortgage

 Can I qualify for down payment assistance in Arizona?

-There are several down payment assistance programs in Arizona, and there’s a chance you could qualify for one or more, especially if you have low to moderate income.
-To find out what’s available, search for programs from the state, as well as your city and county, and check to see if you meet the requirements.
+There are several down payment assistance programs in Arizona, and you may qualify for one or more of these programs, especially if you have low-to-moderate income.
+To find out what’s available, search for programs from the state, as well as your city and county, and check to see if you meet the relevant requirements.

 How do I apply for Arizona first-time homebuyer down payment assistance?

-You’ll need to meet with an approved lender to apply for HOME+PLUS, the state of Arizona’s first-time homebuyer down payment assistance program.
-You can find a lender at HomePlusAZ.com.
+You’ll need to meet with an approved lender to apply for HOME+PLUS, the state of Arizona’s primary first-time homebuyer down payment assistance program.
+The same is true for the Home in 5 Platinum program.
+You can find an approved lender for Home in 5 Platinum online and search for Home+Plus lenders at HomePlusAZ.com.

 Here’s what you need to know about the process of applying for a home loan.